tcheldon/tcheldon/README.md

-- 👋 Hi, my name is @tcheldon and I am on a mission to become a Software Engineer!
+- 👋 Hi, my name is Tcheldon and I am on a mission to become a Software Engineer!
-- 📖 I’m currently learning C and Python
+- 📖 I’m currently using C, Django and learning a bit of Machine Learning
 - 📫 tcheldon.dev@gmail.com
 <!--- I’m looking to collaborate on projects that allow me to develop my skills --->